crickets-and-comb/shared/README.md

     secrets: inherit
 ```

+Note also that, GitHub actions will fail if it sees a workflow using relative paths for workflow calls.
+This means that you will need to add `CI_CD_act.yml` to `.gitignore`.

-It's not strictly necessary that they are relative in `CI_CD_act.yml`, but this ensures you're running your local workflows instead of what's on main in GitHub.
+It's not strictly necessary that the paths are relative in `CI_CD_act.yml`, but this ensures you're running your local workflows instead of what's on main in GitHub.
 Using relative paths when running with `act` is only truly necessary if you've overridden a make target from the shared `Makefile` in your consuming repo's file, otherwise `act` will continue to use the shared version of the make target.
 For instance, you need to use a relative path to `shared/.github/workflows/CI.yml` if you've overridden `full-test` in your consuming repo's `Makefile`, because that shared workflow calls the `full-test` make target -- e.g., if you've done this in your `Makefile`:

 ```
 export